 The national GP patient survey results were published in January 2016.
 The results showed the practice was performing better than local and national averages.
-226 survey forms were distributed and 114 were returned.
-This represented 6.8% of the practice's patient list.
+236 survey forms were distributed and 129 were returned.
+This represented 1.8% of the practice's patient list.

-- 99% patients described their experience of making an appointment as good compared to the CCG average of 80% and national average of 73%. - 88% usually got to see or speak to their preferred GP compared to the CCG average of 67% and national average of 59%. - 99% of patients described the overall experience of this GP practice as good compared to the national average of 85% and CCG average of 88%.
+- 95% patients described their experience of making an appointment as good compared to the CCG average of 80% and national average of 73%. - 56% usually got to see or speak to their preferred GP compared to the CCG average of 44% and national average of 60%. - 97% of patients described the overall experience of this GP practice as good compared to the national average of 85% and CCG average of 88%.

-99% of patients said they would recommend this GP practice to someone who has just moved to the local area compared to the national average of 79% and CCG average of 84%.
+95% of patients said they would recommend this GP practice to someone who has just moved to the local area compared to the national average of 79% and CCG average of 84%.

-We received 41 comment cards from patients during the inspection.
-The comments were overwhelmingly positive about the service patients received.
+We received 32 comment cards from patients during the inspection.
+The comments were mainly highly positive about the service patients received.
+We spoke with 12 patients and found their experience of services received at the practice was positive.